Lockpickers-United/Belt-Ranking-System/karatebelts.md

 * Yuema 950
 * Yuema 960

+ ** Must be raked prior to picking to reset pin combination

 *************************************

 ####Black Belt
 ![](%%black%%)

 Zen music plays when you enter the room.
 You wake up from dreams in which you are trying to figure out ways to pick the unpickable.
 You have mentored two or more pickers at the brown and red belt levels and you have published the specs to at least one custom tool of your own design.

 To earn a black belt, world-class picking necessary but not sufficient.
 Mentoring others is necessary but not sufficient.
 You must deviate from your comfort zone and complete at least two epic quests of sufficient complexity and difficulty.
 Black Belt Pickers are extremely rare, and while this system was designed with a degree of levity, earning one is true honor and something to be very very proud of.

-You must video picking and gutting accomplishments in one continuous take.
+You must video picking and gutting accomplishments in one continuous take, If there is a sidebar it must also be displayed to show nothing has been tampered with.

 Requirements: